-Why I am running for Bonner County Commissioner to promote our prosperity while protecting our rural quality of life
+I am running for Bonner County Commissioner to promote our prosperity while protecting our rural quality of life

-Our county government must protect our quality of life.
+Our county government exists to protect our quality of life.
 We must ensure this protection through strong and sensible management.
-I will represent everyone, not just “my base” by protecting our air and water quality, public lands and property rights.
+I will represent everyone in the county, not just “my base,” by protecting our air and water quality, public lands and property rights.
 With the county leading a cooperative effort among our cities, businesses, civic groups, and schools, our family-wage jobs and housing can substantially be improved.

 - On time